The Power of Multi-Step Vizing Chains: Introduction Related work

 \section{Introduction \& Related work}

-In the edge colouring problem one has to assign colours to the edges of a simple graph such that no edges, sharing an endpoint, receive the same colour.
-More formally speaking, given a graph $G = (V,E)$ on $n$ vertices and $m$ edges a (proper) $k$-edge colouring of $G$ is a function $c:E \mapsto [k]$ satisfying that for any two edges $e,e'$ such that $e \cap e' \neq \emptyset$, we have $c(e) \neq c(e')$.
-Vizing famously showed that if $\Delta$ is the maximum degree of $G$, then $G$ has a $(\Delta+1)$-edge colouring~\cite{vizing1964estimate}, and his proofs extends to give a polynomial time algorithm for computing such a colouring.
-There exists graphs for which this is tight, but there also exists graphs where $\Delta$ colours suffice.
+In the edge-colouring problem one has to assign colours to the edges of a simple graph such that no edges, sharing an endpoint, receive the same colour.
+More formally speaking, given a graph $G = (V,E)$ on $n$ vertices and $m$ edges a (proper) $k$-edge-colouring of $G$ is a function $c:E \mapsto [k]$ satisfying that for any two edges $e,e'$ such that $e \cap e' \neq \emptyset$, we have $c(e) \neq c(e')$.
+Vizing famously showed that if $\Delta$ is the maximum degree of $G$, then $G$ has a $(\Delta+1)$-edge-colouring~\cite{vizing1964estimate}, and his proofs extends to give a polynomial time algorithm for computing such a colouring.
+There exist graphs for which this is tight, but there also exist graphs where $\Delta$ colours suffice.
 Note that since any such graph has a vertex of degree $\Delta$, one clearly needs at least $\Delta$ colours to properly colour its edges.
 It was shown by Holyer that it is NP-complete to distinguish between when $G$ can be $\Delta$-edge coloured and when it cannot~\cite{Ian}.

-Vizing actually showed something slightly stronger than the existence of a $(\Delta+1)$-edge colouring: he showed that given a proper $(\Delta+1)$-edge colouring of a subgraph $G'$ of $G$, we may extend it to a proper $(\Delta+1)$-edge colouring of a larger subgraph $G' \subset G''$ of $G$ by recolouring at most $O(\Delta + n)$ edges of $G'$.
-These edge form what we shall refer to as an \emph{augmenting subgraph} that is a subgraph such that only recolouring edges inside this subgraph allows us to extend the colouring of an edge.
-Small augmenting subgraphs play an important role if one wants to extend the edge colouring by colouring multiple uncoloured edges in parallel.
+Vizing actually showed something slightly stronger than the existence of a $(\Delta+1)$-edge-colouring: he showed that given a proper $(\Delta+1)$-edge-colouring of a subgraph $G'$ of $G$, we may extend it to a proper $(\Delta+1)$-edge-colouring of a larger subgraph $G' \subset G''$ of $G$ by recolouring at most $O(\Delta + n)$ edges of $G$.
+These edge form what we will refer to as an \emph{augmenting subgraph} that is a subgraph such that only recolouring edges inside this subgraph allows us to extend the colouring of an edge.
+Small augmenting subgraphs play an important role if one wants to extend the edge-colouring by colouring multiple uncoloured edges in parallel.